How to Close The Deal with B2B Sales Closing Techniques

 The Essential Guide to Sales Pipeline Management

-Involve legal &
+Involve legal & other stakeholders

 This advice applies to the entire sales process but is especially relevant in the last few stages of the pipeline: get those other key stakeholders involved early and often.
 One particular segment of stakeholders, the prospect’s legal team, can become a significant barrier to closing the deal or closing within the expected timeframe.